What Is Parentification?

 This differs from teaching a child to manage assigned chores and tasks, which is healthy for child development.
 The parent forces the child to become caretaker, dumping more and more responsibilities upon their child, whether or not the child is developmentally ready for such tasks.
 This leaves the physically parentified child without opportunity to behave as a child and engage in normal childhood behaviors.
 The child feels like a surrogate parent to his or her siblings as well as his or her parents.

 2) Emotional Parentification: In this type of parentification, a child is forced to meet the emotional needs of his or her parents and siblings.
-Emotional parentification is the most destructive type of parentification as it robs the child of his or her ability to have a childhood.
+This often involves a child or adolescent taking on the role and responsibilities of confidant, secret keeper, or emotional healer for family members Emotional parentification is the most destructive type of parentification as it robs the child of his or her ability to have a childhood.
 Emotional parentification also sets up the child for a series of dysfunctions that may incapacitate the child as he or she grows into an adult.

 In the role the child is forced to try and meet the emotional and psychological needs of his or her parent.
 The child may become the parent’s confidant.
 Every child feels the desire to please his or her parent, even if it means not having his or her emotional needs met.
 This comes at a high cost – the child cannot develop normally or learn what an emotionally healthy bond is, which can lead to many problems in intimate relationships down the road.